knative/community/REPOSITORY-GUIDELINES.md

 - Clearly document the stability and API guarantees (both in the top-level `README.md` and by using appropriate API versioning for Kubernetes apigroups).

-  - The TOC will maintain a template which will be used during the creation of new repositories.
+  - The Steering Committee will maintain a template which will be used during the creation of new repositories.
 Existing repositiories are encouraged to update their `README`s from time to time as the format changes.